Convex-Dev/design/cad/principles.md

 ## Favour Explicit over Implicit

-We prefer to avoid implicit behaviour, and require operations to be explicitly requested.
+We prefer to avoid implicit behaviour, and generally require operations to be explicitly requested.
+It is better to throw an Error rather than having implicit behaviour (which creates implementation complexity and may not be what the user intended).

-This principle manifests, for example, in casting functions that generally avoid performing implicit casts between different Types.
+This principle manifests, for example, in the idea that most functions should avoid performing implicit casts between different Types.
+If a user wants a value to be cast to a different type, they should specify it explicitly, e.g. `(+ 1 (long 0x1234))` works but `(+ 1 0x1234)` should not.

 ## Bounded Resources